NVIDIA/nvbmc-docs/security/obmc-credential-protection.md

 ## Problem Description

-The current Open BMC solution misses secure storage for credentials and certificates.
+The current Open BMC solution misses secure storage for credentials and private keys.

 ### User scenarios
 1. When a service (or any other) user is logged into BMC environment, one cannot view/copy any accessible credential files.